Joseph Grimaldi: Early years at Sadler's Wells and Drury Lane

 Grimaldi met his future wife, Maria Hughes in 1796.
 The eldest daughter of the proprietor of the Sadler's Wells theatre, Richard Hughes, Maria was introduced to Grimaldi by his mother, Rebecca Brooker, and a romance soon blossomed.
-They married on 11 May 1799 and moved to 37 Penton Street, Pentonville.
+They married on 11 May 1799 and moved to 37 Penton Street in Pentonville.
 Later that year, Grimaldi appeared in a succession of shows including A Trip to Scarborough (as a countryman) and Rule a Wife and Have a Wife (as a maid).
 The roles he took in these productions were eccentric and usually reserved for low comedians.
 Despite this, he was praised for his characterisations and was deemed a player of legitimate adult roles at Drury Lane, which qualified him to become a member of the prestigious Drury Lane Theatrical Fund.
 (Note: Acts such as dancers and buffoons were excluded from joining.
 Grimaldi was one of the few pantomimists allowed into the membership.)